The Official Podcast of Skeptic Magazine!

 For those with iTunes

 For those with Apple’s iTunes installed, you can go directly to the Skepticality iTunes page to see their directory of past episodes.
-Previous episodes have included guests such as James Randi, Phil Plait, Marc Zimmer, Jennifer Michael Hecht, and Lawrence Krauss.
+Previous episodes have included guests such as James Randi, Phil Plait, Marc Zimmer, and Jennifer Michael Hecht.

 I am very pleased to announce a new creative alliance between the Skeptics Society and the top-rated Skepticality — now the official podcast of Skeptic magazine!
 We are excited to be working with Derek & Swoopy of Skepticality, who are pros at developing and presenting professional podcasts for the skeptical and scientific communities.
 As we move into yet another medium for communicating science and skepticism, we have here an opportunity to reach more people — and especially younger skeptics — with provocative and stimulating content.